What is hypoglycemia?

-What is considered to be low blood sugar (hypoglycemia)?
+What blood sugar level is considered to be hypoglycemia?

 Hypoglycemia, or low blood glucose, occurs when blood glucose levels fall below 4 mmol/L, which is too low to provide the energy your body needs for proper functioning.
 Hypoglycemia can be a side effect of insulin and of many oral diabetes medications, although not all of them.
 Managing hypoglycemia can be achieved with some knowledge about detecting symptoms and understanding ways to treat it.